BenaroyaResearch/bripipetools/docs/getstarted.rst

 Data management
 ---------------

-Annotation of sequencing and processing data — as well as corresponding retrieval and import of data from/to the GenLIMS database — is performed through the ``bripipetools dbify`` command, which uses the ``dbify`` package.
+Annotation of sequencing and processing data — as well as corresponding retrieval and import of data from/to the Research Database — is performed through the ``bripipetools dbify`` command, which uses the ``dbify`` package.